 Nova Scotia Duck Tolling Retriever Breeders

-Because the Toller has been affected by an overabundance of inbreeding, you must make sure the breeder you use is reputable before you purchase a Nova Scotia Duck Tolling Retriever that’s on sale
+Because the Toller has been affected by an overabundance of inbreeding, you must make sure the breeder you use is reputable before you purchase a Nova Scotia Duck Tolling Retriever that’s for sale

 When in doubt, you can always go through the AKC.